-Periodically, an updated TCK will be released containing tests altered due to challenges.
-No new tests will be added.
+Periodically, an updated TCK will be released, containing tests altered due to challenges - no new tests will be added.
 Implementations are required to pass the updated TCK.
-This release stream is named 1.1.z where z will be incremented.
+This release stream is named 1.1.x, where x will be incremented.